Off-Road Driver Readiness Program

 If you are wondering whether or not you or a loved one are ready to drive again, the Sheltering Arms Off-Road Driver Readiness Program can help.
 As part of the driving assessment at Sheltering Arms, here are some of the things you can expect to do:

-- Use our off-road driving simulator – Depending on the location of your assessment and your needs, you may use the driving simulator to analyze your breaking-reaction time, ability to navigate around objects and how well you follow the rules of the road.
+Use our off-road driving simulator – Depending on the location of your assessment and your needs, you may use the driving simulator to analyze your breaking-reaction time, ability to navigate around objects and how well you follow the rules of the road.
+To understand more, click here to watch a short video on the driving simulator.

 Throughout this program, Sheltering Arms occupational therapists collect specific data and share it with the driver’s physician(s) and the DMV to help determine whether a patient can return to on-road driving.
 While this program doesn’t clear you to drive, it can help increase confidence and provide your doctor information about your readiness to return to driving.